lisa-bird/project-3/README.md

 Verify that the home page displays correctly with the nar bar clearly showing navigation.
 Confirm that clicking on register and log in are functioning.
-Test the creating, editing, deleting and adding comments to articles.
+Test the creating, updating, deleting and adding comments to articles.
 Counts the number of comments attached to each article.

 2.User Authentication: